zijian-shao/Waterlooworks-Azure/README.md

 - Improved list formatting

 ## Notes
-- It’s not recommended to use other WaterlooWorks extensions with Azure to avoid unexpected behaviors
+- Don't use other WaterlooWorks extensions with Azure to avoid unexpected behaviors。
-- WaterlooWorks may change at any time, thus some functions may be invalid
+- WaterlooWorks may change at any time, thus some functions may be invalid.
-- If you have any questions regarding this extension, please email sam.zj.shao@gmail.com
+- If you have any questions regarding this extension, please email me at sam.zj.shao@gmail.com or [submit your feedback online](https://docs.google.com/forms/d/e/1FAIpQLSc8teQisXY9j7mGFWwlNgna5qLqi3kjh31R3iR742oQpJ0fOA/viewform "Submit feedback online").

 ## Disclaimers
 - This extension has no affiliation with WaterlooWorks, its developers, or the University of Waterloo.
-- Use this extension at your own responsibility
+- Use this extension at your own responsibility。